By Mayo Clinic Staff

 Emergency contraception helps prevent pregnancy after unprotected sex.
 Emergency contraception isn't meant to be used in place of routine birth control — but it's an option if you've had unprotected sex, your method of birth control failed or you missed a birth control pill.

 To be effective, emergency contraception must be used as soon as possible after unprotected sex.
-In the U.S., two types of emergency contraception are available: pills and intrauterine device (IUD).
+In the U.S., two types of emergency contraception are available: emergency contraceptive pills and the copper intrauterine device (IUD).

 Emergency contraception pills are also known as the morning-after pill.
-Three brands — Next Choice, Plan B One-Step and Ella — are available.
-Emergency contraception pills can be used up to five days after unprotected sex.
+Emergency contraception pills — such as Next Choice One Dose, Plan B One-Step and Ella — can be used up to five days after unprotected sex.
 However, the pills are more effective the sooner you take them.

-Another option is a copper IUD.
-The brand name is ParaGard.
+Another option is a copper IUD (ParaGard).
 To prevent pregnancy, the IUD must be inserted within five days after unprotected sex.